Hilaree Nelson

 Hilaree Nelson (December 13, 1972 – September 26, 2022) was an American ski mountaineer.
 She became the first woman to summit two 8000-meter peaks (Everest and Lhotse) in one 24-hour push on May 25, 2012.
-On September 30, 2018, Nelson and partner Jim Morrison made the first ski descent of the "Dream Line", the Lhotse Couloir from the summit.
-Lhotse is the 4th-highest mountain in the world and shares a saddle with Mount Everest.
+On September 30, 2018, Nelson and her partner Jim Morrison made the first ski descent of the "Dream Line", the Lhotse Couloir from the summit.
+Lhotse is the 4th-highest peak in the world and shares a saddle with Mount Everest.

 Nelson was named one of "The 25 Most Adventurous Women of the Past 25 Years" by Men's Journal, as well as being named as one of National Geographic's 2018 Adventurers of the Year.

 Career

 Nelson was born on December 13, 1972, in Seattle, where she grew up and started skiing at Stevens Pass at the age of three.
 She was a mother of two sons, and resided in Telluride, Colorado.
 She served as The North Face global athletic team captain.
 She was a team member on the 2012 Montana State University Everest Education Expedition.
 Nelson was a National Geographic Explorers grant recipient, a member of over 40 expeditions, and had first ski descents on Baffin and South Georgia Islands, Argentina, Kamchatka, Russia, and the Tetons.

 Her writing has been featured in such publications as National Geographic Adventure, The Ski Journal, and the Outside Journal.